dirt19/dirt19.github.io/_posts/2023-09-11-on-cybersecurity.md

 The world is growing evermore connected.
 Cybersecurity best practices should be in the to-do list, periodically reviewed, and acted upon.
 There is always room for improvement.

 ## Segregated Environments
-* Development – testing and development done here
+* Development: testing and development done here
-* Staging – integration testing, rollback testing, preparing for Prod deploy
+* Staging: integration testing, rollback testing, preparing for Prod deploy
-* Production – necessarily rigid
+* Production: necessarily rigid
 * Environmental alignment and Hydration

 ## Access Control Lists - Who can do What Where and When?